 A smaller city with a neat, medieval old town.

 A town with a massive timber-framed Evangelical Church of Peace from 1656–57, a UNESCO site.

 A small town with a big church, the Parish Church of Saints Peter and Paul.

 Western gateway to the mountains.

 A village with less than 2000 inhabitants, but interesting to see.
-Feels like going back in time.
+It feels like the time stopped there.